Back to top

 • public offices covered by the State Records Act 1998

-• our staff tasked with the development and implementation of our regulatory activities, and
+• State Records NSW staff tasked with the development and implementation of regulatory activities, and

-• members of the public and external stakeholders with an interest in our regulatory role.
+• members of the public and external stakeholders with an interest in State Records NSW regulatory role.

-For the purposes of this Framework, we are using the following definitions:
+For the purposes of this Framework, the following definitions apply:

 Monitoring activity